Tēnā koutou katoa!

 This festival is one of over 50 events that the Council puts on as part of our Summer City programme.
 Certainly one of the biggest, and most colourful .

 Our Pasifika Festival is a showcase of the Pacific and recognises that we all are people of the Pacific.
 Great food, traditional performances and 'have-a-go' activities like traditional craft making.

 The festival shows the important contribution Wellington’s Pacific people make to the city’s vibrant community life

 The Wellington region is home to many people from different Pacific Island nations.

-When I was in Tonga last week, someone said that Wellington is an excellent model of how Pacific communities connect with other cultures.
+We are a diverse, multicultural and incredibly creative city; our creativity flows from our cultural connectivity to the Pacific and beyond.
+When I was in Tonga last year, someone said that Wellington is an excellent model of how Pacific communities connect with other cultures.
 You are a vital part of Wellington.

 Council supports some other great initiatives: A community Garden - Togalaau aina (vegetable garden for women) – through the Samoan Methodist Church, the recently formed Pacific Art Network (which is working very well), Climate Change discussions and the importance of joint stewardship, care for environment and we have had workshops highlighting what households and individuals can do.

 I encourage you all to attend the next Pacific Forum, Monday 24 February, St Giles Presbyterian Church, Kilbirnie.
 This forum will be an opportunity for you to share your views on our plans for the future, particularly our draft annual plan for the coming year.
 It is also an opportunity for you to hear from the Pacific Advisory Group about their work.
 This will be a great opportunity for you to connect with the Council and have input into we work with and serve the Pacific community in Wellington.